Mona-Alzahrani/SelectiveMV/README.md

 ## Citation:
-If you find the code helpful in your resarch or work, please cite the following paper:
+For those who find the provided code beneficial for their research or work, we kindly request citing the following paper:
 ```
 @article{SelectiveMV2024,
   title={Selective Multi-View Deep Model for 3D Object Classification},